yasuo3o3/andw-work-notes/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/work-notes` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/andw-work-notes` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Work Notes screen to configure the plugin
+3. Use the andW Work Notes screen to configure the plugin
 4. Set up requesters and workers in Settings (recommended)

 == Frequently Asked Questions ==